 - Rumors of being locked in a room for a full day: FAIR quotes Hyrum Smith who attempts to discredit Martha by citing a rumor going around Nauvoo that Joseph had locked a girl in a room for a full day or several days.
 The implication is that Martha was the source of that rumor and if so, her entire story must be called into question.

-Also, the best evidence in support of Martha’s story is the fact that Brigham had Martha sealed to him in 1870, after she had passed away.
-I’ve found a few believers who address this glaring issue13.
-Their interpretations vary from disappointment and sadness, to (shockingly) faith affirming.
+I have found a few believers who do address Brigham’s sealing to Martha.
+Their interpretations vary from disappointment and sadness, to (shockingly) faith affirming15.
 Neither FAIR nor Brian Hales address this at all.

 If Martha’s story was completely fabricated, we’d also have to explain why many of the Brotherton family abruptly abandoned the faith that they had so willingly left their country, possessions, friends and family to join.